cloudControl/documentation/Platform documentation.md

  * A deployment is one version from a branch accessible via a URL.
 Important: Branch and deployment names need to match.
  * Users can be added to apps to gain access to the repository, its branches and deployments.

 cloudControl PaaS uses a distinct set of naming conventions.
-To understand how to work with the platform most effectively, it's important to understand the basic concept.
+To understand how to work with the platform most effectively, it's important to understand the following basic concepts.

 ### Apps